raspberrypi/style-guide/style-guide.md

 |**Compute Module IO board version 1**|**CMIO**; **CMIO1**|Named based on the original Compute Module.||

 ## Capitalisation

+In most instances, only capitalise proper nouns and reserve title case for top-level headings and titles.
+Title case involves capitalising all words in the title *except* for:

+- Articles (a, an, the).
+- Prepositions of three or fewer letters (in, of, on).
+- Co-ordinating conjunctions of three or fewer letters (and, but, or).

+With title case, always capitalise the first and last words of the title, regardless of their length or part of speech.
+Also capitalise small words like 'if', 'how', and 'why'.

 Use sentence case for chapter and website headings and subheadings, as well as technical content.
 Sentence case means capitalising only the first word and any proper nouns or trademarked names.
 For example: